rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 All of these corpora are composed of text that were transcribed by a person or people, so they are very accurate.
 Almost all computational text analysis work requires that we pre-process or "clean" existing machine-readable texts before we can use them.
 In this case, we have removed metadata and other ancillary text that we don't want to see in our results.
 The SINGERMENDENHALL corpus is different because it was created via OCR of scanned novels; we then processed the resulting (very messy) text by removing "non-words" (any words that appear < 200 times in the Google ngram corpus) and uppercase words.
 The programs we use will also include functions that remove or ignore some words; our program, for example, ignores words that appear < 5 times in both texts or corpora that we are comparing.

+We are grateful that [Yumi D. Shiroma](http://yumidineenshiroma.org/) contributed her expertise to the creation and assembly of these corpora.

 #### AUSTEN
 Our Jane Austen corpus contains the texts of Emma, Lady Susan, Mansfield Park, Northanger Abbey, Persuasion, Pride and Prejudice, and Sense and Sensibility.